carloskiki/asm-feature-extraction/draft.md

 is that the prompt is no longer needed for the analysis to be effective.
 Our results show that using enough examples with an empty system promt generates the same results as a standalone system prompt without examples.

+### Generation algorithm

+TODO: have an algorithm with the many parameters used for generation.
+TODO: Talk about token usage.

 ### Comparison

 ML based methods that generate an embedding for each assembly function generally compare these vectors using numerical